Contents

 London Zoo

-London Zoo is home to over 750 species, including some of the most majestic creatures on the planet, like lions, tigers, penguins, and monkeys.
+London Zoo is home to over 750 species, including some of the planet’s most majestic creatures, such as lions, tigers, penguins, and monkeys.

 Read next: visiting London Zoo